HelTecAutomation/HeltecDocs/doc/node/esp32/source/esp32_general_docs/quick_start.md

 ------------

+(programming)=

 ## Programming
 Once you have the framework and libraries installed, connect your computer to the board and start programming nodes.
 ### Example
 1. Connect your node to the computer with a USB cable.